 England is a very small city located in the state of Arkansas.
 With a population of 2,765 people and two constituent neighborhoods, England is the 105th largest community in Arkansas.

-England is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, England doesn't have a public transportation system that people use for their commute.

 The per capita income in England in 2010 was $17,882, which is middle income relative to Arkansas, and low income relative to the rest of the US.
 This equates to an annual income of $71,528 for a family of four.
 However, England contains both very wealthy and poor people as well.